ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the __init__ method of MockClaudeClient in src/mock_claude_client.py.
    - Status: Confirmed.
 The __init__ method needs to be updated.

+2. Inconsistent Test Fixture (High Likelihood)
+   - The test fixture `mock_claude_client_with_responses` might not have been updated to match the new MockClaudeClient implementation.
+   - Validation: Review the implementation of the test fixture and ensure it matches the current MockClaudeClient.
+   - Status: To be investigated.

-2. Multiple MockClaudeClient Implementations (High Likelihood)
+3. Multiple MockClaudeClient Implementations (Medium Likelihood)
    - There might be multiple implementations of MockClaudeClient in the codebase, causing confusion.
    - Validation: Search for all occurrences of MockClaudeClient in the project and ensure consistency.
    - Status: To be investigated.

-3. Incorrect Import in Test File (Medium Likelihood)
+4. Incorrect Import in Test File (Low Likelihood)
    - The test file might be importing a different version of MockClaudeClient than intended.
    - Validation: Check the import statements in the test file and ensure they're correct.
-   - Status: To be investigated.

-4. Inconsistent Test Fixture (Medium Likelihood)
-   - The test fixture `mock_claude_client_with_responses` might not have been updated to match the new MockClaudeClient implementation.
-   - Validation: Review the implementation of the test fixture and ensure it matches the current MockClaudeClient.
    - Status: To be investigated.

 5. Caching Issues (Low Likelihood)